Companies Utilising Mood Monitoring Technology: Invasive or Good for Business?

 The device can provide a quicker and more accurate way of assessing the mood of the team as opposed to conducting written surveys.
 Perhaps employees would not be entirely honest when writing surveys which raises the issue of ethics and privacy.

-Dr Jenny Barnett from Cambridge Cognitive explains the benefits of the system for companies: stating that the device can help individuals to comprehend how small changes in daily factors such as stress, sleep and exercise have an effect on mood and in turn concentration, remembering and make sound business decisions.
+Dr Jenny Barnett from Cambridge Cognitive explains the benefits of the system for companies in the long run.
+She states that the device can help individuals to comprehend how small changes in daily factors such as stress, sleep and exercise have an effect on mood and in turn concentration, remembering and make sound business decisions.
 This can have a great impact for all companies wanting to improve productivity and reduce ad-hoc employee absence.